coolengineer/excel2json/README.md

 Excel2json is a converting script that supports to managing well structured excel data to json format.

-You can freely distribute this product with MIT License
+You can freely distribute this product with A-CUP-OF-BEER License (See source code)

 *USAGE*